eonx-com/easy-monorepo/packages/EasyWebhook/docs/middleware.md

 This middleware locks the Webhook object at the start of middleware processing and unlocks it at the end.

+This middleware prevents the same webhook from being sent more than once if there are concurrency issues with multiple workers consuming the asynchronous webhook queue.

 ### `MethodMiddleware`

-This middleware sets the HTTP method for sending the webhook HTTP request.
+This middleware sets the HTTP method for sending the webhook HTTP request to the webhook's `$method` property (if it exists) or the method defined in the package configuration (see [Configuration](config.md)).
+The default method is `POST`.

 *This is configure once middleware.*